christosk92/Wavee/README.md

 # Wavee

 # Note (6/12/2023)
 Hey guys.
 I wanted to address some clarification on why there's still no release.
 While I've mentioned multiple times that the release is close, I have to admit that I'm not satisfied with the performance, particularly in the UI section.
+A while back I was not satisfied with the performance of the client library.
+It took me a while to iron that part out, and now I am really proud of the performance there.
+So now its the UI's turn.

 Perhaps some of you find it adequate.
 For instance, my friend said, "What do you mean?
 It's fast enough."
 However, I do not agree, and I want to emphasize that I'm not being pedantic or something.